Woman and Man Kitchen Online Shopping

 By “outsourcing” the banking parts of the business, Chime can focus on what it does best: creating seamless, easy-to-use technology that can be used by millions.

 The strategy is working well.
-Chime provides banking services to 22.3 million active users, which generates $1.3 billion in annual revenue, at a third of the cost of a traditional bank.
+Chime provides banking services to 7 million active users (some have mistakenly estimated much higher) and generates $1.5 billion in annual revenue, at a third of the cost of a traditional bank.

 But you don't need me to tell you how well it's doing — you just want to know how to invest.
 Here's how to buy Chime stock in 2024, before its IPO.